powellgenomicslab/tenk10k_phase1/Demuxafy/preprocessing/samples_in_pools_recap.md

   * S0167 to S0170
   * S0212, S0213 (these may be multiome?)

-### 19 / 03 / 2024

-Samples recap: BioHEART only, 4 libraries in total (may all be multiome):

-* Pools sequenced:
-  * S0212 to S0215

 ### 01 / 05 / 2024

 Samples recap: mix of TOB and BioHEART, 18 libraries in total: